aspose-cells/Aspose.Cells-API-References/english/php/aspose.cells/_index.md

 ---
 title: "aspose.cells"
 linktitle: "aspose.cells"
-articleTitle: "aspose.cells"
 second_title: "Aspose.Cells for PHP via Java"
-description: "The aspose.cells namespace groups core spreadsheet classes, calculation monitors, globalization settings, and utility types for Aspose.Cells for PHP via Java."
+description: "The Aspose.Cells for PHP via Java aspose.cells namespace offers core classes and enums for spreadsheet calculation, formatting, and data handling."
 type: docs
 weight: 10
 url: /php/aspose.cells/
 ---

-The aspose.cells namespace contains the fundamental building blocks used throughout Aspose.Cells for PHP via Java.
-It includes calculation monitors, globalization settings, text load options, and various helper classes such as AboveAverage and AccentEquationNode.
+This reference details the types available in the aspose.cells namespace, including calculation monitors, globalization settings, and text load options.
+Use these classes to customize workbook processing, performance monitoring, and internationalization in your PHP applications.

 ## Classes